JOJ0/discodos/README.md

 D i s c o  /                /        /  - The geekiest DJ tool on the planet
           /_______/\_______/________/
 ```
-helps a DJ remember and analyze what they played in their sets, or what they could possibly play in the future.
+DiscoDOS helps a DJ remember and analyze what they played in their sets, or what they could possibly play in the future.
 It's based on data pulled from a users [Discogs](https://www.discogs.com) record [collection](https://support.discogs.com/hc/en-us/articles/360007331534-How-Does-The-Collection-Feature-Work-).
 Tracks can be organized into playlists and mix-transitions rated.
 Additionally the collection can be linked to the online music information services [MusicBrainz](https://musicbrainz.org) and [AcousticBrainz](https://acousticbrainz.org), thus further information (like musical key and BPM) is made available to the user.

 DiscoDOS primarily aims at the Vinyl DJ but features for "Hybrid-Vinyl-Digital-DJs" like linking the Discogs collection to DJ software (eg Pioneer's Rekordbox) are planned.
 DiscoDOS will then be able to answer questions like: "Do I have all those records in this particular set in digital format too, so I could play it in a digital-only situation?".
 Further feature plans include built-in contribution possibilites to [AcousticBrainz](https://acousticbrainz.org) (a crowd source based acoustic information database), to help this useful resource grow.